I know you don’t have time to scroll through dozens of tech sites every morning.

 Do you really need either one?

-The iPhone 16 Pro has a new A18 Bionic chip and a 48MP main camera with better low-light performance.
-The Galaxy S24 Ultra counters with a 200MP sensor and that S Pen stylus Apple still won’t touch.
+The iPhone 16 Pro runs on the new A18 Bionic chip and packs a 48MP main camera that handles low-light shots way better than before.
+Samsung’s Galaxy S24 Ultra hits back hard with a 200MP sensor and the S Pen stylus, something Apple still refuses to add.

 Nvidia announced the RTX 5090 last month.

 Why should you care?
 This isn’t just a gaming card anymore.
-The architecture improvements mean AI developers can train models FASTER.
-Creators can render 8K video without waiting hours.
+The architecture improvements let AI developers train models faster.
+Creators render 8K video without waiting hours.
 Gamers get ray tracing that doesn’t tank frame rates.
+Three different worlds, one chip.

 AMD is pushing back with their RX 8000 series.
 Intel’s Arc cards are getting better too.